We are celebrating our 180th anniversary!

 Making Farming Buzz Again.

-Delivered by Professor Duncan Westbury and Ann Conquest, LUC, Associate Director, Rural Land Management
+Professor Duncan Westbury, RAU Dean of Land and Property Management, and Ann Conquest, Land Use Consultants, Associate Director, Rural Land Management.

 Wednesday, 12 November 6:00pm - 8:00pm